Linear algebra with symmetric tensors#

 Basic contractions with yastn.tensordot(), matrix-multiplication operator @, tracing with yastn.trace()

-def test_syntax_contraction(self):
+def test_syntax_contraction(config_kwargs):

 # create a set of U1-symmetric tensors